sora-xor/sora-docs/src/ken.md

 Type-1 vaults cannot be liquidated, but there will be a stability fee as a tax that is taken from the collateral over time, so users won’t ever get their total collateral back.
 Type-2 vaults can be liquidated if the value of the underlying collateral goes too low.
 Initial collateral assets are expected to be XOR, TBCD, VAL, PSWAP, ETH, and DAI.

 The ability to mint stablecoins from collateral is very useful.
-Still, because there is a stability fee on the vaults, there also a need for the the stablecoins to be liquid and create demand.
+Still, because there is a stability fee on the vaults, there also is a need for the the stablecoins to be liquid and create demand.
 That’s where KEN comes in.

 ## KENONOMICS